Maryland Master Restricted Forced Air Contractor Exam - Online Exam Prep

 • International Mechanical Code, 2018

 A mechanical code reference supporting mechanical system concepts, terminology, and code-based expectations.
-Use it to strengthen compliance-minded thinking and improve your ability to confirm requirements efficiently in open-book situations.
+Use it to strengthen compliance-minded thinking and improve your ability to confirm requirements efficiently during open-book practice.

 • Modern Refrigeration and Air Conditioning, 22nd edition

-A comprehensive HVAC reference covering refrigeration and air conditioning fundamentals, system components, and operating principles.
-Use it to reinforce systems thinking and strengthen troubleshooting logic tied to common symptom patterns.
+A comprehensive HVAC reference covering system fundamentals, components, controls concepts, and operating principles.
+Use it to build forced-air systems thinking and strengthen troubleshooting logic for scenario questions.

-A residential load calculation reference supporting familiarity with load workflow and sizing reasoning.
-Use it to build confidence in how sizing decisions influence comfort outcomes and system performance.
+A residential load calculation reference supporting familiarity with the workflow, the purpose of key inputs, and how sizing decisions influence comfort outcomes and real system performance.

 • Code of Federal Regulations - 29 CFR Part 1926 (OSHA)